Our Review Process

 The authorities also made sure that the subjects who were administered Covaxin were regularly monitored.
 The vaccines were tested in men and women, of different age groups, and with different preexisting conditions, to simulate a near-to-real result.
 This meant that the vaccine was tested on patients with a range of health conditions - including diabetes and in individuals with varying blood sugar levels.

 All of this gave way to the fact that there was no evidence suggesting that Covaxin for people with diabetes will work less effectively.
 Instead, the results have been highly promising.
+Also know about best medicine for diabetes in India.

 Vaccines do leave you with reactions that are usually very mild.
 Mild enough that they cannot be labelled as ‘side-effects’.
 A person with diabetes might have a sore arm after you get the jab, followed by light levels of tiredness and headaches.
 These effects are common among people who just got vaccinated and are not harmful.